Ahmed Ajaj: Participation from prison

 Incarcerated from September 2, 1992, Ajaj remained in contact with Yousef and other co-conspirators and continued to be involved in the World Trade Center bombing plot.
 Ajaj never contacted Yousef directly.
 Calls were patched through "Big 5 Hamburgers" in Dallas, rendering law enforcement detection more difficult.
 The calls were not translated until long after the WTC bombing.

 Beginning on December 4, 1992 (and later on December 29, 1992), Yousef placed a series of calls to Ajaj's lawyer in New York and to Ajaj's friend in Texas.
 Later that same day, a call from Ajaj was transferred to Yousef, permitting the two to speak directly.
 In the conversation, Ajaj immediately brought up the terrorist kit informing Yousef that the Court had ordered the government to return Ajaj's belongings.
 When Yousef asked if he could take possession of Ajaj's things, Ajaj readily agreed at first, but then said that it was not a good idea for Yousef personally to obtain the materials from the government because it might jeopardize Yousef's "business", which, Ajaj said, would be "a pity!"

 Ajaj was released from prison March 1, 1993 – three days after the WTC bombing.
 He was rearrested in connection with the attack March 9, 1993, and his asylum request was denied on April 24, 1993.
 In jail at the time of the WTC bombing, Ajaj was convicted of having played a role "in the early stages of the conspiracy" and convicted of nine counts, sentenced to 240 years, fined $250,000, and ordered to pay 250 million dollars in restitution.

 Ajaj did not give up on his political asylum claim.
 He petitioned for a new attorney and an exclusion hearing – held to determine whether someone is admissible in the U.S. – in Houston, where he had filed his original political asylum claim.
 Ajaj's request was denied April 24, 1993, on grounds that a passport holder from a visa waiver country who uses a fraudulent passport (Ajaj had used a bogus Swedish passport) is not entitled to such a hearing.
 Not satisfied with that outcome, Ajaj asked to file a new political asylum claim and was given ten days by an immigration judge to do so.
 Thus, Ajaj was able to file a political asylum claim after his arrest for involvement in the WTC bombing.

 A 2011 NPR report claimed he was imprisoned in a highly restrictive Communication Management Unit.

-As of 2025, Ajaj is at USP Terre Haute with BOP number 40637-053.
+As of 2025, Ajaj is at USP Victorville with BOP number 40637-053.
 In 2021, one of Ajaj's convictions was overturned, reducing his sentence by 30 years.